-The Chairman of the Board is Mr. HUANG Xiaofeng and the Chief Executive Officer is Ms. ZHAO Chunxiao.
+As at the date of this report, the Chairman of the Board is Mr. XU Yeqin and the Managing Director is Mr. LI Yonggang.
 Their roles are clearly defined and segregated to ensure independence, proper checks and balances.
-Mr. Huang as the Chairman of the Board, with his strategic vision and with a non-executive perspective, provides leadership to the Board and gives direction in the development of the Company, which is of added benefit to the check and balance mechanism of the Company.
-Ms. Zhao as the Chief Executive Officer focuses on the day-to-day management of the Group's business, and leads the management team of the Group.
+Mr. Xu provides leadership for the Board and oversees its functioning, ensuring that the Board works effectively and acts in the best interest of the Group.
+Under the guidance of the Board, Mr. Li as the Managing Director focuses on the day-to-day management of the Group's business, and leads the management team of the Group.